Sprint Application FAQs

 Q: what is the student role at the sprint?

-A: Although the professional participants (“Lead Hackers”) from the Sponsoring organization play the lead role on teams because they have a deeper level of expertise/experience related to the assigned problem than do the students, the students or “Student Hackers” are very much at the core of the Sprint.
-Students are also the “do-ers” on their teams.
+A: Students are “do-ers” on their teams.
+Although the professional participants (“Lead Hackers”) from the Sponsoring organization play the lead role on teams because they have a deeper level of expertise/experience related to the assigned problem than do the students, the students or “Student Hackers” are very much at the core of the Sprint.
 Students Hackers meaningfully participate (they do not just assist) in the real-life problem fine-tuning, solution development, and prototyping during the Sprint.
 Student Hackers work alongside the Lead Hackers in everything from understanding the big picture and substance of the team challenge/problem to idea generation and prototyping.
 Student Hackers develop the Ignite-style decks that pitch their Project of Worth, and they present alongside the Lead Hackers to a panel of judges at the conclusion of the Sprint (ConPosium).

 Q: What are the expectations LWOW has of me?